-Element Explan ation Last response (local PC time) SM4 received its last response from the SMU at this time.
-Status Note: Depending on the status of the live data shown in the list below, the following can be displayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
-Ready Disconnected The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File > Application Settings > Live data).
-Connection to the SMU has been disconnected, displayed live data are no longer up to date.
-Sensor No. Sequential no. of the visibility sensor Comment Name as entered in the Sensors and IO Signals window (Hardware > Sensors and IO Signals).
-Communication, Erroff-line values wher Processed Data: Two types of data can be displayed here in addition to information on e.g. Communication, Error Status, Last receipt: (a) data SM4 uses or processes in any way, e.g. as off-line values when a sensor is not accessible; (b) data edited by the SMU, e.g. to generate averaged values of reading points, such as "Precipitation present" in the case of a laser precipitation sensor.
-Visibility 1 min The visibility in meters measured by the sensor at intervals of one minute.
-Communication OK The status of the communication channel to the WTG is displayed here.
-OK ✓ Communication to sensor possible X ntion to sensor not possible, e.g. due to incorrect IP network problems Details If you would like to display all available information and not just the standard columns, select the Details option in the window at the top right.
+Element Explanation Last response (local PC time) SM4 received its last response from the SMU at this time.
+Status epending on g can be disp the status of the live data shown in the list below, the blayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
+Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File > Application Settings > Live data).
+Discon inected Connection to the SMU has been disconnected, displayed live data are no longer up to date.
+Sensor No. Sequent Sequential no. of the visibility sensor Comment Name as entered in the Sensors and IO Signals window (Hardware > Sensors and IO Signals).
+Communication, Erroff-line values wher Processed Data : Two types of data can be displayed here in addition to information on e.g. Communication, Error Status, Last receipt: (a) data SM4 uses or processes in any way, e.g. as off-line values when a sensor is not accessible; (b) data edited by the SMU, e.g. to generate averaged values of reading points, such as "Precipitation present" in the case of a laser precipitation sensor.
+Visibility 1 min The visi The visibility in meters measured by the sensor at intervals of one minute.
+Communication OK The sta The status of the communication channel to the WTG is displayed here. ✓ Communication to sensor possible Communication to sensor not possible, e.g. due to incorrect IP address or network problems Details If you would like to display all available information and not just the standard columns, select the Details option in the window at the top right.
 Only the content of the standard columns is explained in the table as the detailed view is intended exclusively for technicians for the purpose of troubleshooting.
 Settings Settings If you click on this button, the Application Settings window, Update intervals for live data windows (File > Application Settings > Live Data) input area opens.
 The interval can be changed there.